Paul Preston: Publications

-Recent books include ones on the subject of foreign correspondents who reported on the Spanish Civil War and Franco's control of his generals.
+The Spanish Holocaust

 In 2012 he published the English edition of the Spanish Holocaust.
 This book represents a challenge to the pact of forgetting, examining the many deaths and atrocities associated with the Spanish Civil War, and following the Francoist repression into the early 1950s.

-The book was criticised by Stanley Payne; while Payne did praise Preston for his depth and breadth of research into atrocities in and after the war, he criticised Preston for bias when it came to Republican atrocities, as well as arguing that Preston's characterisation of the Nationalists as planning to exterminate their opponents is contradicted by the fact that the overwhelming majority of the Spanish left was still alive after the wartime and postwar executions, despite being completely at Franco's mercy.
+The book was criticised by the historian Stanley G. Payne; while Payne did praise Preston for his depth and breadth of research into atrocities during and after the war, he criticised Preston for bias in his downplaying of Republican atrocities.
 Payne argues that Franco's policy was to simply eliminate the leaders and main activists of the Republicans while letting most of the rank and file go free.
+On the other hand, Payne said that Preston's estimate for post-war executions committed by the Francoist regime was probably too low.